-141 See, ISL / Border Timbers CA, [29] et seq.
+139 See ISL / Border Timbers CA, [29] et seq.

-Last, but not least, the teleological interpretation to domestic state immunity rules are required to ensure that ICSID serves its primary function of facilitating foreign investment and resolving any disputes relating to such investments through amicable dispute resolution mechanisms, such as arbitration.
-Refusing to accord the provisions of the 1978 Act a wide construction risk would jeopardise the ICSID regime and arguably enable rogue states to evade their international law obligations freely assumed.
-This would have the very serious adverse consequence of re-politicising international law disputes and potentially endangering world peace and global security.
-Courts must therefore strive to interpret domestic legislation purposively to disengage state immunity from execution where possible, thereby eradicating the "greatest restriction" 143 on obtaining satisfaction of an ICSID award.
+any disputes relating to such investments through amicable dispute resolution mechanisms, such as arbitration.
+Refusing to accord the provisions of the SIA Act a broad construction would jeopardize the ICSID regime and arguably enable rogue states to evade their international law obligations freely assumed.
+This would have the very serious adverse consequence of re-politicizing international law disputes and potentially endangering world peace and global security.
+Courts must therefore strive to interpret domestic legislation purposively to disengage state immunity from execution where possible, thereby eradicating the 'greatest restriction'141 on obtaining satisfaction of an ICSID award.
 Otherwise, the process will result in an unsatisfactory pyrrhic victory for the investor and hollow out the ICSID regime.

 It must be remarked that the suggested approach of preferring a teleological (purposive) interpretation to statutory interpretation is not a novel idea.
 There are several illustrations of the courts of reputable, arbitration-friendly jurisdictions loosening the boundaries of state immunity to enable the enforcement of ICSID awards.
-For instance, in an enforcement action brought by the von Pezolds against Zimbabwe on facts identical to the Border Timbers case, the Malaysian High Court rejected Zimbabwe's defences to recognition and enforcement on state immunity grounds, holding that Zimbabwe had both (i) submitted, through its conduct, to the "jurisdiction of the courts of every contracting state to the ICSID Convention where the Award and Decision on Annulment are being recognised" and, in any event (ii) it was to be considered to have waived its immunity before such courts.
-The Court seemingly took an expansive, purposive approach to the construction of the ICSID Convention, which itself was scheduled to the local legislation to the enforcement of ICSID awards.
+For instance, in an enforcement action brought by the von Pezolds against Zimbabwe on facts identical to the Border Timbers case, the Malaysian High Court rejected Zimbabwe's defences to recognition and enforcement on state immunity grounds, holding that Zimbabwe had both (i) submitted, through its conduct, to the 'jurisdiction of the courts of every contracting state to the ICSID Convention where the Award and Decision on Annulment are being recognised' and, in any event (ii) it was to be considered to have waived its immunity before such courts.
+The Court seemingly took an expansive, purposive approach to the construction of the ICSID Convention, which convention was appended to the applicable legislation as a schedule, 144 stipulating for the enforcement of ICSID awards.
 The Malaysian Court remarked:

-"[A]s long as the requirement of Article 54(2) of the ICSID Convention is satisfied, which the Plaintiffs have done by exhibiting a copy of the Award and the Decision on Annulment certified by the Secretary-General of the ICSID Centre, the Court is mandated to recognise the Award and Decision on Annulment pursuant to the provisions of the ICSID Act."
-147
+[A]s long as the requirement of Article 54(2) of the ICSID Convention is satisfied, which the Plaintiffs have done by exhibiting a copy of the Award and the Decision on Annulment certified by the Secretary-General of the ICSID Centre, the Court is mandated to recognise the Award and Decision on Annulment pursuant to the provisions of the ICSID Act.
+145

 Unfortunately, the Court did not elaborate on the reasons it considered Zimbabwe to have submitted to jurisdiction or waived its immunity from suit, but the reasoning suggests that the Court deemed being a signatory to the ICSID Convention as sufficient.
-The Court did, however, distinguish between immunity from jurisdiction (suit) and immunity from execution, noting that whilst the "Court must recognise the award as if it were a judgment, [] the state can still claim immunity from execution processes".148
+The Court did, however, distinguish between immunity from jurisdiction (suit) and immunity from execution, noting that whilst the 'Court must recognise the award as if it were a judgment, [] the state can still claim immunity from execution processes.'
+146

-A similar expansive, teleological construction of domestic legislative provisions to facilitate the enforcement of ICSID awards can be observed in the judgment of the High Court of Australia in ISL v Spain.
-149 In that case, the Court held that the effect of Spain's agreement to Articles 53-55 of the ICSID Convention amounted to "a waiver of foreign State immunity from the jurisdiction of the courts of Australia to recognise and enforce, but not to execute, the award".
-150 The Court's reasoning clearly evidences a purposive construction of the (Australian) Foreign States Immunities Act 1985, construed in light of the terms of the ICSID Convention.
-This is most visible in the Court's analysis of Spain's submission that Article 54(1) of the ICSID Convention requires an "express" waiver of immunity from jurisdiction by a foreign State, which the Court rejected, on the basis that it would be incompatible with "the ordinary meaning of Art 54(1) [interpreted in accordance with] the Vienna Convention on the Law of Treaties requires, in light of its object and purpose, which includes mitigating sovereign risk".
-151 The Court was clearly at pains to ensure that the purpose and object of the ICSID Convention
+A similar expansive, teleological construction of domestic legislative provisions to facilitate the enforcement of ICSID awards can be observed in the judgment of the High Court of Australia in ISL v Spain.147 In that case, the Court held that the effect of Spain's agreement to articles 53-55 of the ICSID Convention amounted to 'a waiver of foreign State immunity from the jurisdiction of the courts of Australia to recognise and enforce, but not to execute, the award'.148 The Court's reasoning clearly evidences a purposive construction of the (Australian) Foreign States Immunities Act 1985, construed in light of the terms of the ICSID Convention.

-143 Saunders (n 26) 476.
+141 Saunders and Salomon (n 24) 476.

-144 For a detailed analysis, see Bjorklund (n 26) 516.
+$^{^{142}\,\,}$ For a detailed analysis, see Bjorklund et al. (n 24) 516.

-145 Elisabeth Regina Maria Gabriele von Pezold and others v Republic of Zimbabwe, High Court of Malaya, Kuala Lumpur High Court (Commercial Division) (17 February 2023) ("Von Pezold Malaya Judgment"), [24].
+143 Elisabeth Regina Maria Gabriele von Pezold and others v Republic of Zimbabwe, High Court of Malaya, Kuala Lumpur High Court (Commercial Division) (17 February 2023) ('Von Pezold Malaya Judgment'), [24].